numbers/numbers.github.io/README.md

 https://github.com/sjkaliski/numbers.js.

 ## contributing
+**Note**: if any changes are made, the Jade files must be recompiled. see below for more info.

 ### small changes
 if you notice something wrong or that something's missing in the documentation, just alter the doc.json file appropriately.